mattheweaston/mattheweaston.github.io/_pages/about.md

 ---
 permalink: /
 title: ""
-excerpt: "About Me"
+excerpt: "Welcome"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am currently building my website.
-For now, some (if not all) pages will be incomplete.
+For now, some (if not all) pages will be unfinished.
 --------

 I am a third-year economics PhD student at Columbia University.